fresheneesz/bitcoinThroughputAnalysis/README.md

 \#4 In the case of a hard fork, SPV nodes won't know what's going on.
 They'll blindly follow whatever chain their SPV server is following.
 If enough SPV nodes take payments in the new currency rather than the old currency, they're more likely to acquiesce to the new chain even if they'd rather keep the old rules.

 \#5 is relevant because the primary tradeoff for this is that increasing the number of outgoing connections each node makes reduces their suceptibility, but this also increases network load for each node, especially if many nodes are leeching data but not seeding.

+\#6 is important because if significantly higher ROI can be gained by joining a large pool or investing in a larger miner, then mining operations will inevitably merge and centralize over time, giving enormous power to the controllers of large mining operations.

 Some of the effects of a larger blocksize: